Cray-HPE/docs-csm/introduction/deprecated_features/README.md

 This section groups the deprecated features by the CSM release in which they were deprecated, in reverse chronological order (the most recently deprecated features are listed first).

+### Deprecated in CSM 1.6

+- The `sat swap cable` and `sat swap switch` commands are deprecated.
+Use [Slingshot](../../glossary.md#slingshot) Orchestrated Maintenance to remove and add Slingshot switches and cables.
+For more information, see the *HPE Slingshot Operations Guide (S-9000)*.

 ### Deprecated in CSM 1.5